Sandelier/ext-run/README.md

 ### License
 Web-forge is using Mit license.

+### Librarys
+Web-forge uses the following librarys:
+- Commander.
+Used to create commands easily.
+- UUID.
+Used to generate an unique temporary folder.

 ### Plans
 Current plans are:
   - Making better error handling because currently there is practically none.